BodoBookhagen/BodoBookhagen.github.io/_posts/2019-01-02-GMT-plot-windvectors.md

 ```

 ## Prepare NETCDF wind file
-The file `ECMWF-EI-WND_1999_2013_DJF_200_SAM.nc` is a typical output generated with cdo.
+The file `ECMWF-EI-WND_1999_2013_DJF_200_SAM.nc` is a typical output generated with CDO.
 It contains the mean u and v wind components for the DJF season from 1999 to 2013 for South America.
 If you want to obtain information about the NETCDF .nc file, use `ncdump`
 ```bash
 ncdump -h ncdump -h ECMWF-EI-WND_1999_2013_DJF_200_SAM.nc
 ```